dillonhuff/clockwork/README.md

     cd blur_example
     make check TARGET=sw_emu DEVICE=$AWS_PLATFORM all

+This will install and build clockwork, run it to produce a blur over a 1920 x 1080 image and then run a software emulation of the blur using Xilinx Vitis.

 ## Installing Dependencies

 Examples of how to install the dependencies can be found in [./misc/install\_deps\_mac.sh](./misc/install_deps_mac.sh) and [./misc/install\_deps\_linux.sh](./misc/install\_deps\_linux.sh).